 A slightly more square counterpart to the emerald cut, Asscher cut diamonds are extremely enchanting.
 Popular during the 1920s, their distinctive, geometric shape makes them a celebration of light.
-Our magnificent collection of antique and vintage Asscher cut engagement rings is a testament to the everlasting beauty of these unique gemstones.
+Our magnificent collection of vintage Asscher cut engagement rings is a testament to the everlasting beauty of these unique gemstones.

 The Asscher cut was introduced in 1902 by the Asscher Brothers of Holland’s Asscher Diamond Company.
 Here are important characteristics to take note of in this unique cut:

 - Distinctive Facets.
 Asscher cut diamonds have 72 step-cut facets, where three rows are located at the top and three rows are located near the bottom.
 This draws the eye into the center of the stone.